Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The recent ruling by the Court of Cassation, No. 11325 of March 16, 2023, has brought attention to the delicate issue of self-laundering, particularly regarding the use of money in gambling and betting activities.
-The decision confirmed the interpretation that such activities can be considered "speculative activities" under Article 648-ter.1 of the Penal Code, leading to important reflections on the boundary between lawful gambling and criminal conduct.
+The recent judgment of the Court of Cassation, No. 11325 of March 16, 2023, has shed light on the delicate issue of self-money laundering, particularly concerning the use of money in gambling and betting activities.
+The decision confirmed the interpretation that such activities can be considered "speculative activities" within the meaning of Article 648-ter.1 of the criminal code, opening up important reflections on the boundary between lawful gambling and criminal conduct.

 The Case and the Decision of the Court of Rome

-The Court of Rome had rejected the request for review filed by A.A. against a preventive seizure order, arguing that the use of money in sports betting constituted an act of self-laundering.
+The Court of Rome had rejected the review request filed by A.A. against a preventive seizure decree, arguing that the use of money in sports betting constituted self-money laundering.
 The Court emphasized that the term "speculative activity" can include gambling, as such activity is capable of making the proceeds of a crime untraceable.
-This approach is also supported by previous case law, as highlighted by the Sanna ruling (Section 2, No. 13795 of 2019).
+This approach is also reflected in previous case law, as highlighted by the Sanna judgment (Section 2, No. 13795 of 2019).

-The concept of chance, characteristic of gambling or betting, is not ontologically different or incompatible with that of calculable risk.
+The concept of chance, characteristic of gambling or betting, is not ontologically different from or irreconcilable with that of calculable risk.

-The ruling clarified that the introduction of illicit money into gambling represents a means to disguise the criminal origin of the funds.
-The Court rejected the defense's objections, which argued that the money used in bets was traceable and could therefore not constitute the crime of self-laundering.
-In particular, it was highlighted that traceability does not prevent the pollution of the economic system with illegally obtained capital.
+The judgment clarified that the introduction of illicit money into gambling represents a way to disguise the criminal origin of the funds.
+The Court rejected the defense's objections, which argued that the money used in betting was traceable and therefore could not constitute the crime of self-money laundering.
+In particular, it was highlighted that traceability does not prevent the contamination of the economic system with capital of illicit origin.

 • Gambling as a speculative activity.